It's your health—be an expert

-A good working partnership with your doctor is key to getting the most appropriate care for your health needs.
-But the patient-doctor relationship isn't always what it could, or should, be.
+A good working partnership with a healthcare provider (HCP) is key to getting the best care for your needs.
+But the patient-HCP relationship isn't always what it could or should be.

 Before your appointment

-Make the most of your time with your doctor by being prepared for your appointment.
-Beforehand, think about questions or concerns you'd like to cover at your appointment and write them down.
+Make the most of your time with your HCP by being prepared for your appointment.
+Beforehand, think about questions or concerns you'd like to cover at your visit and write them down.
 Also, jot down a list of:

 • Symptoms you're experiencing or anything you've noticed that's out of the ordinary for you